iTwin/iTwinUI/.changeset/itchy-swans-jog.md

 "@itwin/itwinui-react": patch
 ---

-Fixed the Table column `filter`'s type to include `"includesSome"`, which is a default filter function that we already supported.
+Fixed the types for `Table` column `filter` to allow `"includesSome"`, which is an already-supported filter function.